kane-armstrong/rest-api-from-sql/README.md

 * Does not support tables without primary keys
 * Does not support generating navigation properties
+* Does not support the SQL hierarchyid system data type (currently maps to string, but untested for create/edit)
+* Does not support the geometry system data type (can't fix until 2.2)
 * No tests

 Planned:

 * Generate FluentValidation validators and plug them into the MVC request pipeline with a filter to map ModelState validation errors to an error schema
+* Avoid IDENTITY_INSERT errors on write (e.g. separate object with the IDENTITY column removed on generated POST endpoints)

 Maybes: